 d.
 Deputy City Managers or delegates may authorize amendments, as per 8.5 c, when:

 i. the total amended value of the contract (original contract plus amendment) is within the approval limit as noted in Schedule “A”; or

-ii. the contract amendment will not exceed the Council approved source of financing by an amount greater than $50,000 or 3% of contract value, whichever is greater, and there are funds available.
+ii. the contract amendment will not exceed the Council approved source of financing by an amount greater than $50,000 or 3% of original contract value, whichever is greater, and there are funds available.

 i. the total amended value of the contract will be greater than the administrative (Deputy City Manager) approval threshold; or

-ii. the total amended value of the contract will exceed the Council approved source of financing by an amount greater than $50,000 or 3% of contract value, whichever is greater, and there are funds available.
+ii. the total amended value of the contract will exceed the Council approved source of financing by an amount greater than $50,000 or 3% of original contract value, whichever is greater, and there are funds available.